saadabdurrazaq/eureka/readme.md

 </p>

 ## About Eureka
-Eureka is just another example of CRUD (including one to one, one to many, and many to many relationship) without reloading page.
+Eureka is just another example of CRUD (texts and images including one to one, one to many, and many to many relationship) without reloading page.
 Built with Laravel, AJAX and jQuery Datatables.